Marketing one's self

 On Perry Bradford's 27th birthday, which was February 14th (Saint Valentine's Day) of 1920, vaudevillian Mamie Smith recorded Mr. Bradford's song, “You Can't Keep A Good Man Down”.

 The phrase may seem highly judgemental, indicating that people are not “good” unless they have certain qualities such as perseverance.
-(For a person who who tries to make moral decisions in life, yet is not currently being successful in job interviews, such a phrase indicates that the person is not “good” despite being “moral”, which can be quite disheartening.)
+(For a person who who tries to make moral decisions in life, yet is not currently being successful in job interviews, such a phrase indicates that the unsuccesful person is not “good” despite attempts being “moral”.
+Such a thought can be quite disheartening.)

 The father of ][CyberPillar]['s creator/founder stated, “If you don't have a job, your job in life is to get a job.”
 This person recognized that trying to find a job can be very frustrating, and generally offers about the worst possible pay (absolutely nothing) in the short term.
 Actually, the pay is even worse than free: There may even be some costs (purchasing gasoline to travel in a car; buying clothing that looks professional, paying for food and shelter-related expenses for however many days it takes to get the job and then to get paid, paying for telephone service so you're contactable, and so forth.)
 This is unpleasant.
 (A later section on this page describes the experience While waiting for responses.)